 Site ID, Page Name, Visual Hierarchy

 Every page on your website is a landing page, so your logo and navigation should be consistent throughout.
 Make sure you have a Page Name as it visually frames the content on a page and should appear larger or different than the content text.
 Strategic use of headings also provides your reader with visual cues.
 Well constructed pages organize its content with subheadings, separating out key thoughts.
 There’s an abundance of content on the web, simply too much to be absorbed and retained.
 Make it easy for your visitor to scan, and include a compelling (and related) call to action so they can request more.

 Unless you’re already a rock star in your industry, there may be folks who aren’t familiar with your business name… yet.
 So make sure it’s clear who you are by showing your company name front and center.

 Below your company name, consider a site description or tagline to explain the purpose of your site quickly and succinctly.
 Long-winded explanations need not apply.
 Rather, it’s a few words letting visitors know what you do, confirming they landed in the right place, and to stay awhile to check you out.

 Some users prefer a search function to easily get to where they want to go.
-Include a search box so visitors can find information based upon a topic or keyword.
-We recommend using the built-in WordPress seach widget, which easily adds a search function to your site.
+Include a search box so visitors can find information based on a topic or keyword.
+We recommend using the built-in WordPress search widget, which easily adds a search function to your site.
 It has everything you need: a box, a button, and the word “Search.”